MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 For Macos Demo Computer Use, please visit [PallavAg's Repo](https://github.com/PallavAg/claude-computer-use-macos/tree/main).

-Any participation is welcome, please let me know if there are issues or advices.
+**This repo is made to run on Windows but are large part compatible for other major operating systems.** Any participation is welcome, please let me know if there are issues or advices.

 ## Installation and Setup